Skip to content

 Features

-Using a cost function to train the parameters and of the logistic regression model.
+Using a cost function to train the parameters $w$ and $b$ of the logistic regression model.

 A function used to measure how well the algorithm is doing.
 (For single training example)